|Nutritional Guidelines (per serving)|

 To serve any Southern greens, make sure you offer plenty of hot, freshly baked cornbread or cornbread muffins.
 Hot pepper sauce (hot pepper vinegar) is wonderful, or serve them with plain apple cider vinegar.
 See the tips and variations for pepper sauce directions.
 It's easy to make but needs time in the fridge for best flavor.

-- 4 pounds turnip greens
+- 4 pounds turnip greens (or collard greens)

 - 1 pound salt pork (or similar fatty pork)